 SERIOUS INQUIRIES ONLY, PLEASE.
 We are a small organization, and although we love doing this, this takes up much of our time.
 Please be sure you're ready and prepared for a Lab before you complete an application.
 Adopting a dog shouldn't be done on a whim -- this is potentially a 12-14 year commitment!

 Once you submit your online Adoption Application, it will be emailed to us.
 Once received, it will be reviewed to determine if your home is a good match for this breed.
 We will send you an email to let you know your application has been reviewed, so please ensure you provide us an email address on your application.

-Once you have met the dogs at a Meet and Greet and found a Lab that seems to be
+Once you have met the dogs at a Meet-n-Greet and found a Lab that seems to be

 a good fit for your family, a home visit will be scheduled.
 If at all possible, we will bring the specific